Ouranosinc/ESPO-R/README.md

 A detailed analysis is given in [the documentation](Documentation/performance.pdf).
 Our general conclusions concerning the quality of ESPO-R5v1.0 are:

- - The marginal properties of the simulations (mean, quantiles) are very well-adjusted, by construction of the QuantileMapping algorithm.
+ - The marginal properties of the simulations (mean, quantiles) are very well-adjusted, by design of the Quantile Mapping algorithm.
- - The climate change signal is also conserved from the simulations by construction of the algorithm.
+ - The climate change signal is also conserved from the simulations by design of the algorithm.
  - A side effect of adjusting the distributions explicitly is the improvement of the inter-variable correlation and some spatial diagnostics (first EOF for tasmax), even though the bias correction algorithm does not aim to adjust these aspects.
  - Because tasmin is not directly adjusted, but rather computed from the adjusted tasmax and dtr, it seems that our diagnostics show weaker improvements, compared to tasmax.